Alain91530/portfolio/README.md

 _Logo and responsive illustration_: https://www.pixabay.com

-### Known issues
-With very small screens (width<230px),the header have some issues, the text covers the logo.
-The only fix would be to hide the logo.
-I didn't do it as per the project review document.
 ### Possible issues
 Never tested on very large screen like HD or 4k TV set.
 ### License